 During propulsion, the foot should be supinated allowing the bones of the midfoot to brace against each other and produce a rigid structure capable of propelling the body weight forward.

 If something delays the windlass mechanism, as in an abnormally pronated foot or due to poorly designed footwear, the foot will not function properly during late midstance and propulsion phases of gait, and this may increase the risk for injury.

 The swing phase occurs when the lower extremity swings through the air from toe-off to foot-strike again to begin a new cycle.
 This phase is important to set the foot and leg up in preparation for contact in the next stance phase.

 This stage consists of forward through, forward swing and foot descent.

 Maximum knee flexion occurs during this phase for the foot to clear the ground.
-The float phase (where no foot is on the ground, and the runner is essentially floating through the air) includes hip flexion and a forward rotation of the pelvis activated by pelvic and core muscles.
+The float phase is where no foot is on the ground, and the runner is essentially floating through the air.
+This phase includes hip flexion and a forward rotation of the pelvis activated by pelvic and core muscles.
 The quadriceps contract to slow activity during late-swing and the hamstrings lengthen as the lower leg extends at the knee.